-Transfer pricing matters for intellectual property are a crucial issue for companies and advisors in Germany, as the evaluation, benchmarking and documentation of IP are always challenged in German tax audits.
+Transfer pricing matters for intellectual property are a crucial issue for companies and advisors in Germany, as the evaluation, benchmarking and documentation of intellectual property are always challenged in German tax audits.

-As a result of the recently introduced new transfer pricing documentation concept with the newly implemented Country-by-Country Reporting as well as the Master File and the Local File, intellectual property has to be documented more extensively.
-Therefore, comments have to be made regarding the creation, beneficial ownership, chances and risks, etc of intellectual property.
+As a result of the recently introduced new transfer pricing documentation concept with the newly implemented country-bycountry reporting, as well as the master file and the local file, intellectual property must be documented more extensively.
+Therefore, comments must be made regarding the creation, beneficial ownership, chances and risks, etc, of intellectual property.
 The new concept does not radically change things; however, intellectual property will be more transparent for tax authorities in Germany and other countries.
 Consequently, there are certain concerns that this could lead to more challenging tax field audit procedures, including income corrections in Germany and other countries.

-9.11 Transparency and Country-by-Country Reporting
+9.11 Transparency and Country-by-country Reporting

-Due to German transfer pricing reporting and documentation requirements, certain transparency with regard to intercompany cross-border transactions already exists.
+Due to German transfer pricing reporting and documentation requirements, a certain transparency with regard to intercompany cross-border transactions already existed prior to the BEPS-project.
 Furthermore, there are disclosure obligations in case a German tax resident (an individual or a legal entity) establishes permanent enterprises or partnerships abroad or acquires shares in foreign corporations.
-In connection with the Country-by-Country Reporting that has been implemented by the BEPS 1-Implementation Act concerns must be raised, as companies will face further significant administrative barriers in the future.
+In connection with the country-by-country reporting that has been implemented by the BEPS 1 Implementation Act, concerns must be raised, as companies will face further significant administrative barriers in the future.
+Finally, increased bureaucracy is to be expected due to the new disclosure obligations for cross-border tax arrangements based on BEPS action point 12 (see 9.1 Recommended Changes).